Tubaleviao/file-manager/README.md

 # file-manager
-A simple file manager for your server
+A simple file manager for your server.
 ## Installation

 ```